 Guided Walks in Guildford Town Centre

-Free guided walks around town with the Guildford Town Guides on their History of Guildford walk.
+Free guided walks around town with the Guildford Town Guides on their Guildford Story walk.
 Walks can be tailored to specific subjects on request.

 - Free entry to Guildford Museum with its displays on Victorian childhood; Romans and Saxons.
 Loan boxes are also available.
 Objects can be made available to handle.
 Worksheets available.